Well, second best day.

 Click the button below to proceed…

-…which will then take you to this page.
+…which will in turn take you to this part of the page.

-This is where you can see the different web hosting plans offered by Bluehost, which we’ve just talked about earlier.
+This is where you can see the price cards for the different web hosting plans offered by Bluehost, which we’ve just talked about earlier.

-By the way, you should know that the more prominent prices displayed are discounted prices – they only apply only to your first purchase/invoice.
+Hey, so by the way, you should know that the more prominent prices displayed are discounted prices – they only apply to your first purchase/invoice.
 The regular prices apply after your first 12-month, 24-month, or 36-month term – whichever you buy – is over.

 But before you buy anything, take a look at the duration of the plans.